jayqi/mirrulations-hive-partitioned-parquet/README.md

 # Hive-partioned Parquet for Mirrulations

 This repository demos writing Mirrulations data with a [Hive-partitioned Parquet](https://duckdb.org/docs/stable/data/partitioning/hive_partitioning.html#hive-partitioning) storage strategy.
-This uses a cloud-optimized file format and structure that enables efficient and fast querying, even directly from cloud object storage.
+This is an approach for building data lakes that uses a cloud-optimized file format and structure that enables efficient and fast querying, even directly from cloud object storage.

 This work was done as part of [Civic Hack DC](https://www.civictechdc.org/events/civichackdc/) in July 2025.